 The PRTG Administration Tool is part of your PRTG installation.
 You can use it to edit the administrative settings of the local probe and remote probe installations.
 You can start the PRTG Administration Tool from the Windows Start menu on the PRTG core server system or on the remote probe system.

-The PRTG Cloud is used by the Cloud HTTP sensor, the Cloud HTTP v2 sensor, the Cloud Ping sensor, and the Cloud Ping v2 sensor to monitor the loading times of a web server via HTTP or the Transmission Control Protocol (TCP) ping times to a parent device from different locations worldwide.
+The PRTG Cloud is used by the Cloud HTTP v2 sensor and the Cloud Ping v2 sensor to monitor the loading times of a web server via HTTP or the Transmission Control Protocol (TCP) ping times to a parent device from different locations worldwide.
 PRTG also sends push notifications and securely transmits support bundles to Paessler via the PRTG Cloud.